berlinonline/converjon/README.md

 ### Converter

-`converter.padding_color` sets the background color that is used, if an image needs padding to fit the requested aspect ratio.
+* `converter.padding_color` sets the background color that is used, if an image needs padding to fit the requested aspect ratio.
+* `converter.filter` sets the filter, e.g. "Sinc"
+* `converter.quality` sets the quality of the resulting resized image (number, e.g. 85)

 ### Cropping